 All Over:

-This means that the vehicle has been damaged in multiple spots, such as both front and rear, sides, and the roof.
+This means the vehicle has been damaged in multiple spots, such as front and rear, sides, and roof.

 Biohazard/Chemical:

-There is a chemical or biohazard contamination affecting the vehicle.
-Members cannot bid on biohazard vehicles themselves, you’ll need to call AutoBidMaster and speak with a customer service agent and have them place a bid on your behalf.
+Chemical or biohazard contamination affects the vehicle.
+Members cannot bid on biohazard vehicles themselves; you’ll need to call AutoBidMaster and speak with a customer service agent to have them place a bid on your behalf.

 Burn: